We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Can you get rid of a pimple overnight?

 It is not possible to remove a pimple overnight.
 However, a person can reduce the appearance of pimples by lowering inflammation in the area with ice wrapped in a cloth and applying a 2% benzoyl peroxide product to the pimple.
 For whiteheads, a person can apply a warm compress to the area for 10 minutes a few times a day.

 A person should not pop, squeeze, or pick at pimples to get rid of them, as this can cause bleeding, scarring, and increase a person’s chance of infections.

 A range of ingredients can treat acne, including benzoyl peroxide, salicylic acid, and retinoids.
 Many products containing these are available without a prescription.

-However, acne treatments — even herbal ones — can cause side effects or adverse reactions, so it is a good idea to discuss any treatment with a doctor first.
+However, acne treatments — even herbal ones — can cause side effects, adverse reactions, and make acne worse, so a person should contact a doctor before trying a new acne treatment.